About

 Safer Streets Priority Map

 Understanding where crashes happen is key to improving safety.
-Our Safer Streets Priority Map highlights roads and intersections with the highest number of fatalities and serious injury crashes.
-These locations, identified through crash data, are where safety improvements need attention.
+Developed with crash data from NDOT, the Safer Streets Priority Network identifies the roads and intersections with the highest concentrations of traffic-related deaths and serious injuries.

-Click the button to view the regions of Southern Nevada where the highest number of fatalities and serious injury crashes have been identified.
+Click the button to view the regions of Southern Nevada where the highest number of these crashes have been identified.

 what we are doing

-Throughout the project, we will be undergoing a variety of activities to access safety within communities across Southern Nevada that will be used to implement safety improvements, address existing safety concerns, and consider the feedback of the public.
+Throughout the project, we will be doing a variety of activities to access safety within communities across Southern Nevada that will be used to implement safety improvements and address existing safety concerns while also considering the feedback of the public.

 Demonstration projects